Abhayagiri Vihāra: Architectural decoration

 The architectural elements of the buildings excavated at Abhayagiri Vihara clearly reflect the social beliefs and religious practices prevalent at the time.
 Although Buddhism was the state religion and the principal doctrine followed by the majority of the population, the influence of other local beliefs, particularly Hinduism, was considerable, and is expressed in the architecture of the period.
 The design of entrances, for example, illustrates the practice of placing buildings under the protection of a guardian deity.

 The two slabs erected on either side of the foot of the flight of steps leading to a building are known as guard stones (Muragala).
 They are usually carved, although plain guard stones have also been found.
 Among the Hindu symbols represented on these stones, the most common, apart from the Pot of Abundance and Kalpavrksa, is the figure of the Nagaraja, or anthropomorphic King Cobra.
 The best example of these, and one of the finest guardstones yet discovered, was found at the Ratnaprasada in Abhayagiriya, and illustrates the degree of perfection reached by the sculptors of Abhayagiri.
 Lotuses and punkalas are indicative of plenty.
-Representations of the lotus are of particular significance in agricultural societies where they symbolize the daughters of the guardian deity of rain.
+Representations of the lotus are of particular significance in agricultural societies where they symbolise the daughters of the guardian deity of rain.
 The elephant figure at the Eth Pokuna is also a symbol of water.

 The principal Buddhist guardian deities are frequently indicated by the animal vehicles of the particular gods, particularly on the guard stones.
 A good example is furnished by the exquisite statues on either side of the entrance to Abhayagiri Stupa.
 The headdress of one of the statues is a conch while that of the other is a lotus.
 Representing Sanka and Padma, the two principal treasure houses of Kuvera, they are believed to have been erected to ward off any evil or danger that might threaten the stupa or its precinct.
 Even at present, they are commonly believed to be endowed with mystic powers, and courts of law in Anuradhapura accept swearing before the statues as evidence in the settlement of minor disputes between litigants.

-The best example of a moonstone, a unique creation of Sri Lanka sculptors, can be seen at the foot of the steps leading to the Pancavasa commonly known as Mahasena’s palace.
+The best example of a moonstone, a unique creation of Sri Lanka sculptors, can be seen at the foot of the steps leading to the Pancavasa commonly known as Mahasena's palace.
 A smaller example, just as exquisitely carved, was found nearby at the Queen's Pavilion.
 Varying in shape and size and made of different kinds of stones, all are exquisite artistic creations.
-According to Paranavitana, the moonstone symbolizes samsara, the endless cycle of rebirth, and the path to freedom from the samsaric process leading to nirvana.
+According to Paranavitana, the moonstone symbolises samsara, the endless cycle of rebirth, and the path to freedom from the samsaric process leading to Nibbana.
 He interprets the pattern of the outermost ring as flames, and the various animals shown in the other concentric circles as successive phases of man's passage through samsara.